Ostrava: Roads

 The road infrastructure of the region is centred on the D1 motorway, which runs from Prague via Brno and Ostrava into Poland.
 Ostrava is 360 km from Prague by motorway, 170 km from Brno, 90 km from the Polish city of Katowice, and 310 km from Vienna.
-Other major roads which pass through Ostrava are the Class I roads 11, 56, 58, and 59, as well as the E75 and E462 trans-European routes.
+Other major roads which pass through Ostrava are the Class I roads 11, 56, 58 and 59.

-Trams, trolleybuses and buses
+Public transport

 The city has a dense public transport network consisting of trams, buses and trolleybuses.
 The first trams, introduced in 1894, were powered by steam engines.
 The network was rapidly expanded, and in 1901 it was electrified.
 New tram lines were built mainly to the south and east of the city centre, where they would not have to cross the narrow-gauge railways linking Ostrava with Karviná and Bohumín.

 Trolleybuses were introduced in 1952, as in other Czech towns and cities after World War II.
 Initially there was one trolleybus route which encircled the city centre.
 The network was gradually expanded in the 1950s and 60s, replacing the narrow-gauge railways.

 A route to the Fifejdy housing estate was built in the late 1970s.
 The last expansion of the trolleybus network came in the mid-2010s, when a route was built out to the new terminal in Hranečník.
 17 tram lines currently operate in Ostrava.
 There are 52 bus lines and 14 trolleybus lines.